Skip to main content

 Bot protection with hCaptcha

 To protect against automated abuse, the widget integrates with hCaptcha.
-When enabled, guest users complete an invisible captcha challenge before their session is created.
-This happens automatically when:
+When enabled, guest users complete a captcha challenge inside the widget before their guest session is created.
+This happens when:

 • Guest mode is enabled (enableGuestUser: true)